alebarquin/Lowell-Quant-Club/personal_projects/inverse_fund_inefficiencies/README.md

 These funds track only single day returns, therefore a theoretical perfect hedge between a long and short fund requires daily rebalancing.
 </br>
 </br>
 The divergence that occurs expands and contracts with interest rates, where a long position in both a long and short fund generates profit at roughly the risk-free rate, and incures losses when rates reach lower levels.
-This rate also affects the stability of the returns.
+The interest rates also affect the stability of the returns.
 </br>
 </br>
 The higher the leverage of the funds, the less affected they are by rising rates.
 Instead they show consistent decline, only occasionally leveling out.